 Jeremy Barnett is the founder of Resilience Partners Limited, a blockchain consultancy that specialises in Tokenisation of the Construction Sector and is also a founding director of the Construction Blockchain Consortium at UCL.
+In February 2019, he was appointed Visiting Professor of Algorithmic Regulation and Dispute Resolution at The Bartlett Faculty of the Built Environment at UCL.
 He has published academic papers on Algorithmic Dispute Resolution and the Law of Algorithms, and in October 2017 was invited to give evidence to the House of Lords Select Committee on Artificial Intelligence.

 Jeremy is a Practising Barrister, head of Regulatory at St Pauls Chambers, Leeds and also at Gough Square Chambers in London.
 He has been in practice for over 30 years, and specialises regulatory compliance, financial and professional disciplinary, as well as compliance with trading standards, data protection, health and safety, environmental and Company Director Disqualification.

 He is a regular speaker, lecturer and moderator on Blockchain Regulation and technology, for example at the Barcelona Blockchain Forum in 2017 and at Rocketspace in Islington.
 He is currently advising blockchain companies on FSA sandbox and other legal/regulatory issues.